Hyarcher/patient-appointment-screen/README.md

 Open a command line application.

-Using 'cd', locate the directory and
+Using 'cd', locate the directory;

 ```
 cd Waiting-room-notice-board-master
 ```

-Then you should be in the directory.
+Then the user should be in the directory.
 If so then type;

 ```